Karna’s Wife a Woman who Married a Man Outside the Caste System,“A Lower caste”

-Karna was on the horns of a dilemma, yet his loyalty to Duryodhana the Kaurava prince prevailed and he refused to side with the Pandavas, but he promised not to kill any of the Pandavas except Arjuna, who he felt has usurped his right.
+Karna was on the horns of a dilemma, yet his loyalty to Duryodhana the Kaurava prince prevailed and he refused to side with the Pandavas, but he promised not to kill any of the Pandavas except Arjuna, who he felt had usurped his right.

 Karna at the Swayamvara of Draupadi

 Karna appeared at the swayamvara of Draupadi and the princes all around were in awe at his prowess.
 Later Draupadi confessed that she would have liked Karna as a husband in case he had won.
 Unfortunately, the Pandavas raised the issue of caste and debarred Karna from the swayamvara.
-Karna was humiliated and sent away and in his absence, Arjuna won Draupadi.
+Karna was humiliated and went away and in his absence, Arjuna won Draupadi.
 From that day onwards Karna was a sworn enemy of Arjuna.

 The Kaurava prince Duryodhana gave succor to Karna and took him under his patronage.
 He was thus forever beholden to the Kaurava prince, who was the enemy of the Pandavas.

-Karna remained an outcast, yet the princess Uruvi fell in love with him.
+Karna remained an outcast, yet princess Uruvi fell in love with him.
 She was the second wife of Karna, but she was a strong-willed princess and in due course became the primary anchor in Karna’s turbulent life.